Net DIM - Generic Network Dynamic Interrupt Moderation¶

 -

-bool dim_calc_stats(struct dim_sample *start, struct dim_sample *end, struct dim_stats *curr_stats)¶
+bool dim_calc_stats(const struct dim_sample *start, const struct dim_sample *end, struct dim_stats *curr_stats)¶

 calculate the difference between two samples